zeinab-dashti/account-service/README.md

 ## Improvement ideas
 **Security**:
-Since transaction service is not designed to be publicly exposed, it should be deployed in a private network safeguarded by firewall, and also we should apply strict authentication (for example mTLS) between account service and transaction service.
+since transaction service is not designed to be publicly exposed, it should be deployed in a private network safeguarded by firewall, and also we should apply strict authentication (for example mTLS) between account service and transaction service.